What Is Consumer Demand? (With Determinants and Examples)

 2. Buyer income

-Buyer income relates to socioeconomic status, and it represents the amount of money a consumer has at their disposal to buy items.
-As income rises for a person or group of people, and their purchasing power increases, so does the quantity of demand.
-Additionally, the price of basic goods has the potential to change a buyer's real income.
+Buyer income relates to socioeconomic status and represents the amount of money consumers have at their disposal to buy items.
+As income rises for a person or group of people and their purchasing power increases, so does the quantity of demand.
+The price of basic goods has the potential to change a buyer's real income.

 Example: The economy rebounded from the slump of the previous decade in the mid- 1980s.
 Jobs and wages increased, and changes in family dynamics resulted in a rise in dual-income households.
 As household income rose, so did the demand for consumer goods.

-Related or complementary items are those that have a relational effect on other items.
-When the price of a related item changes, demand for the original item is likely to change as well.
-Complementary items are goods that are connected to another item—like the way cotton relates to sweatshirts.
+Related or complementary goods refer to items that have a relational effect on other items.
+When the price of a related item changes, demand for the original item likely changes as well.
+Complementary items are goods that connect to another item—like the way cotton relates to sweatshirts.
 Substitute items refer to items that a potential buyer may easily purchase in place of the business's products.

-Example: Consider the original item, commercial airplane tickets, and the related item, jet fuel.
-The price of jet fuel indirectly causes an inverted demand affecting the price of the airplane ticket.
+Example: Consider the original item, commercial airplane tickets, and the related item: jet fuel.
+The price of jet fuel indirectly causes an inverted demand, affecting the price of the airplane ticket.
 If the price of jet fuel increases, the demand for airplane tickets declines.
-Conversely, some airline pricing models might respond differently to jet fuel price increases.
-If a consumer notices that their preferred airline has higher prices for their travel dates than other airlines, then they might choose to purchase their tickets from a competitor.
+Conversely, some airline pricing models respond differently to jet fuel price increases.
+If a consumer notices that their preferred airline has higher prices for their travel dates than other airlines, then they may choose to purchase their tickets from a competitor.

 4. Consumer preference

-Consumer preference refers to public opinion, social precedent and taste.
-As public opinion or preference for a good or service goes up, so does demand.
+Consumer preference refers to public opinion, social precedent and desires.
+As public opinion or preference for a good or service increases, so does demand.
 Many businesses aim to increase their consumer preference status through marketing, endorsements and public relations.